Vitamin D toxicity: Ethnic differences

-Possible ethnic differences in physiological pathways for ingested vitamin D, such as the Inuit, may confound across the board recommendations for vitamin D levels.
+Possible ethnic differences in physiological pathways for ingested vitamin D, such as the Inuit, may confound across-the-board recommendations for vitamin D levels.
 Inuit compensate for lower production of vitamin D by converting more of this vitamin to its most active form.

-A Toronto study of young Canadians of diverse ancestry applied a standard of serum 25(OH)D levels that was significantly higher than official recommendations.
-These levels were described to be 75 nmol/L as "optimal", between 75 nmol/L and 50 nmol/L as "insufficient" and < 50 nmol/L as "deficient".
-22% of individuals of European ancestry had 25(OH)D levels less than the 40 nmol/L cutoff, comparable to the values observed in previous studies (40nmol/L is 15 ng/mL).
-78% of individuals of East Asian ancestry and 77% of individuals of South Asian ancestry had 25(OH)D concentrations lower than 40 nmol/L. The East Asians in the Toronto sample had low 25(OH)D levels when compared to whites.
-In a Chinese population at particular risk for esophageal cancer and with the high serum 25(OH)D concentrations have a significantly increased risk of the precursor lesion.

 Studies on the South Asian population uniformly point to low 25(OH)D levels, despite abundant sunshine.
-Rural men around Delhi average 44 nmol/L. Healthy Indians seem have low 25(OH)D levels which are not very different from healthy South Asians living in Canada.
+Rural men around Delhi average 44 nmol/L. Healthy Indians seem to have low 25(OH)D levels, which are not very different from healthy South Asians living in Canada.
 Measuring melanin content to assess skin pigmentation showed an inverse relationship with serum 25(OH)D. The uniform occurrence of very low serum 25(OH)D in Indians living in India and Chinese in China does not support the hypothesis that the low levels seen in the more pigmented are due to lack of synthesis from the sun at higher latitudes.

-Premature aging

-Complex regulatory mechanisms control metabolism.
-Recent epidemiologic evidence suggests that there is a narrow range of vitamin D levels in which vascular function is optimized.
-Animal research suggests that both excess and deficiency of vitamin D appears to cause abnormal functioning and premature aging.

-Case reports

-In 2022, a man suffered from severe Vitamin D toxicity for three months.

-Use as rodenticide

-Vitamin D is also used as a rodenticide.
-Rats and mice that consume the bait develop vitamin D overdose and die from hypercalcemia.
-Strengths used in acute baits are 0.075% (3,000,000 IU/g) for D3 and 0.01% (4,000,000 IU/g) for D2.
-Death happens several days after a single intake.
+Comparative Toxicity: Use of Vitamin D in Rodenticides

+Vitamin D compounds, specifically cholecalciferol (D3) and ergocalciferol (D2), are used in rodenticides due to their ability to induce hypercalcemia, a condition characterized by elevated calcium levels in the blood.
+This overdose leads to organ failure and is pharmacologically similar to vitamin D's toxic effects in humans.

+Concentrations used in these rodenticides are several orders of magnitude higher than the maximum recommended human intake, with acute baits containing 3,000,000 IU/g for D3 and 4,000,000 IU/g for D2.
+This leads to hypercalcemia in the rodents and subsequent death several days after ingestion.